 US government bond interest

-Corporate bond interest is fully taxable to investors, which is one of the reasons why they maintain the highest yields of the issuer types.
-A corporate bond must pay enough interest to provide an acceptable after-tax return.
+Corporate bond interest is fully taxable to investors.
+That’s one reason corporate bonds often offer higher yields than other issuer types: the issuer generally needs to pay enough interest to provide an acceptable after-tax return.

-Municipal bond interest is typically tax-free but is technically subject to state and local taxes.
-If the investor is a resident of the municipality where the bond is being issued, they can avoid state and local taxation.
-If the bondholder lives outside the municipality, interest is subject to state and local taxes.
+Municipal bond interest is typically exempt from federal tax, but it can be subject to state and local taxes.
+If an investor lives in the state (or locality) where the bond is issued, the interest is often exempt from those state and local taxes as well.
+If the bondholder lives outside the issuing state (or locality), the interest is generally subject to that state and local taxation.

-An exception to the residence tax rule exists with US territory bonds, which are also considered municipal bonds.
+An exception to the residence rule applies to US territory bonds, which are also municipal bonds.
 The US territories are:

-We have yet to learn about US government bonds, but the interest generated from these securities is exempt from state and local taxes while subject to federal taxes.
-You may have noticed a theme here - governments don’t tax the securities of other governments.
-US government securities are exempt from municipal taxation, and municipal securities are exempt from federal taxation.
+You’ll cover U.S. government bonds in more detail later.
+For now, remember that interest on U.S. government securities is exempt from state and local taxes but is subject to federal tax.
+A common pattern shows up here: governments generally don’t tax the securities issued by other governments.
+That’s why U.S. government securities are exempt from municipal taxation, and municipal securities are exempt from federal taxation.

 Sign up for free to take 8 quiz questions on this topic